ClusterLabs/PAF/install.md

 ##Testing

-See `t/README` to learn more about ocft tests.
+See `t/README` in the source code to learn more about ocft tests.